kr-colab/disperseNN2/docs/source/usage.rst

 .. _preprocessing:

 ****************
 2. Preprocessing
 ****************

-The preprocessing step converts the tree sequences output by ``SLiM`` into numpy arrays that are faster to read during training.

-Side note: The reason ``disperseNN2`` does so much reading "on-the-fly" during training is to avoid loading thousands of tree sequences into memory at once;
-the memory required for this would be significant, and unnecessary since numpy arrays can be read and released from memory sufficiently fast.

-The preprocessing step can be parallelized to some extent: a single command preprocesses all simulations serially by taking one sample of genotypes from each dataset, so independent commands can be used with different random number seeds to take multiple, pseudo-independent samples from each simulation.
+The preprocessing step involves more simulation, technically: it adds mutations to each tree sequence, takes a sample of individuals, and saves the genotypes and sample locations in numpy arrays.
+This speeds up training.
+In addition, multiple samples can be taken from the same tree sequence to make the training set larger.
 A basic preprocessing command looks like:

 .. code-block:: bash

 		python disperseNN2.py \
                 --out temp_wd/output_dir \
+                --preprocess \
 		--num_snps 5000 \
-		--threads 1 \
 		--n 10 \
 		--seed 1 \
 		--edge_width 3 \
 		--tree_list Examples/tree_list1.txt \
-		--target_list Examples/target_list1.txt \
+		--target_list Examples/target_list1.txt

-		--preprocess
+- ``out temp_wd/output_dir``: output directory
+- ``preprocess``: this flag tells ``disperseNN2`` to preprocess the training data
+- ``num_snps 5000``: the number of SNPs to use as input for the CNN
+- ``n 10``: sample size
+- ``seed 1``: random number seed
+- ``edge_width 3``: width of habitat edge to avoid sampling from
+- ``tree_list Examples/tree_list1.txt``: list of filepaths to the tree sequences
+- ``target_list Examples/target_list1.txt``: list of filepaths to .txt files with the target values

+The preprocessing step can be parallelized to some extent: a single command preprocesses all simulations serially by taking one sample of genotypes from each dataset, so independent commands can be used with different random number seeds to take multiple, pseudo-independent samples from each simulation.

+The preprocessed data are saved in the directory specified by ``--out``; Subsequent outputs will also be saved in this folder.